 Aside from the many things to do in Leicester Square, the area also borders onto some other great areas of the city, making it a great area of London to spend a day.

-In close proximity to Leicester square you will find China Town, where you will find a plethora of authentic East Asian cuisine in the heart of London.
-For shopping head towards Covent Garden where you will find huge selection of high street and boutique stores as well as many bars and cafes.
+In close proximity to Leicester square, you will find China Town, where you will find a plethora of authentic East Asian cuisine in the heart of London.
+For shopping head towards Covent Garden where you will find a huge selection of high street and boutique stores as well as many bars and cafes.
 I prefer spending time in Covent Garden during the summer months when there are more opportunities to dine outside.
 For nightlife, head towards Soho where you will be spoilt for choice when it comes to bars, pubs and night clubs.

 With the recent opening of new restaurants and attractions, Leicester Square has received a new lease of life.
 A renovation of an area of London which once only attracted tourists, to now a place where Londoners are drawn back to.
-In Leicester Square you will find plenty of things to do and in my opinion, like the Indigo Bar, some of London’s best hidden gems.
+In Leicester Square, you will find plenty of things to do and in my opinion, like the Indigo Bar, some of London’s best-hidden gems.